 Empowering Women in Energy Management and Environment Group

-The Energy Managers Association (EMA) has launched Empowering Women in Energy Management and Environment group at EMEX, The Energy Management Exhibition this November.
+The Energy Managers Association (EMA) launched Empowering Women in Energy Management and Environment group in 2016.

-Wendi Wheeler and Nicola Stopps have taken on a challenge of changing the perception of energy management being a men’s world and requiring engineering/technical education and skills.
-With Suki Gililland and Penelope Guarnay, they have given their insights and views on empowering women into energy management during EMEX.
-Their session was very well received by the audience, as well as other speakers.
-The Group’s launch was acknowledged by Lord Bourne, Parliamentary Under Secretary of State, Department of Energy and Climate Change who noted how pleased he was to learn about the initiative.
-Lord Bourne stated: “Speaking as someone who is particularly keen to see greater gender diversity at all levels in the workforce – and who has attended far too many senior meetings at which women were noticeably under-represented – initiatives such as this are very good news indeed”.
+The Group’s launch was acknowledged by Lord Bourne, former Parliamentary Under Secretary of State, Department of Energy and Climate Change who stated: “Speaking as someone who is particularly keen to see greater gender diversity at all levels in the workforce – and who has attended far too many senior meetings at which women were noticeably under-represented – initiatives such as this are very good news indeed”.